langit/pymprog/README.rst

 the *GNU Linear Programming Kit (GLPK)* that is made available to PyMathProg by swiglpk.

-The great features offered by PyMathProg include:
+Great features offered by PyMathProg include:

     - Ergonomic syntax for modelling
     - Friendly interactive session